anhnt256/vehicleGPT-frontend/README.md

 - Following naming conventions and folder organization
 - Ensuring complete type checking when developing with TypeScript

+## Additional Architectural Considerations

+### Project Architecture Evolution

+- **NextJS for Small Projects**: For smaller todo applications, using NextJS would be optimal as it handles both FE and BE in a single codebase, reducing complexity and development time.
+- **Separate FE/BE for Scalability**: As the project grows into something more feature-rich like ClickUp, separating frontend and backend becomes necessary for better maintainability and scalability.

+### Technology Selection Flexibility

+- **React vs Vue vs LynxJS**: While we've chosen React for this implementation, Vue could be an alternative for easier onboarding.
+For cross-platform needs, ByteDance's LynxJS would provide the advantage of supporting iOS and Android from a single codebase.
+- **Progressive Enhancement**: Our architecture allows for transitioning between technologies as the project requirements evolve.

+### State Management Scaling

+- **Context API for Small to Medium Apps**: Currently using Context API which adequately covers our needs while avoiding "context hell" through careful design.
+- **Redux for Complex State**: For larger applications with more complex state requirements, we should consider migrating to Redux for more robust state management.

+### Expansion Opportunities

+- **Team Collaboration**: Adding member invitation system and team management features
+- **Organization Structure**: Implementing organization hierarchy to manage different workspaces (Work, Personal, Departments)
+- **Custom Workflows**: Allowing users to define custom statuses and workflows for different projects
+- **Integration Ecosystem**: Building an API for third-party integrations and plugins

 ## Troubleshooting

 ### Authentication Issues